-Other Village Structures
+Other Village Structures and Machinery

 This represents the style of bridge that was once found all over the Delmarva Peninsula.
 The roof would protect the main structure from the elements.
 It also offered temporary shelter as well as passage without causing animals to be distracted or spooked by fast moving waters below.